 The average LifeNet partner health center is now serving 1,200 patient visits a month.

 This number is growing as LifeNet-franchised health centers gain reputations in their communities for quality care.
 We are now doubling care in our partner health centers at an average cost of less than 1$ per patient visit.
-By 2025, we plan to double the quality of care received in 20,000,000 patient visits to 1,000 franchised health centers operating in 10 East African countries.
+By 2030, we plan to work in 1,100 health centers across 10 African countries, transforming care for more than 11,000,000 patient visits.

 IN THE US